Icaruk/hoverLookup/README.md

 }
 ```

 The extension will try each field in order until it finds a match.
-Use the **Change ID Field** command to modify the field list (comma-separated: `id, code, sku`).

 ---